embedly/embedly_wordpress_plugin/readme.txt

 = What does a paid plan give me? =

-The paid [plans](http://embed.ly/pricing) will give you the ability to choose the images and use RSS in your embed, while also removing the powered by Embedly logo.
+The paid [plans](http://embed.ly/pricing) will give you the ability to choose the images used in your embed, remove the powered by Embedly logo, and allow higher levels of usage and support.

 == Screenshots ==